Skip to Content

 • Bell Peppers

-• Refrigerate – Store leftovers in an airtight container; it will keep for 3-5
+• Refrigerate: Store the leftovers in an airtight container for 3-5 days.

-• Freeze – Allow the dish to cool, then add it to a freezer-safe container.
-Zucchini lasagna will keep for 3 months.
+• Can you freeze cooked zucchini lasagna?
+Let the dish cool and transfer it to a freezer-safe container.
+Zucchini lasagna freezes for three months.

 Does zucchini lasagna taste like regular lasagna?